Home / Blog - Advice / Composite Cladding For Garden Walls

 NeoTimber® composite cladding has been designed to be as simple and straightforward to install as possible.
 Designed with a tongue and groove fitting, the first run sits onto cladding clips.
 Screwing directly through the board into the battens, you should drill 3mm pilot holes to allow the screws and cladding to expand and contract independently without causing cracking of the composite material.
 Finish off the cladded wall with edging trims where required.

-For more guidance, read through our installation guide for a more detailed step-by-step process.
-If you want to see NeoTimber® cladding will look when it is installed onto an aged wall, check-out our case study here to see an example, where our charcoal cladding was used to border the perimeter of a swimming pool space.
+For more guidance, read through our detailed step-by-step installation guide.
+If you want to see how NeoTimber® cladding will look when it’s installed onto an aged wall, check-out our case study here to see an example.
+Here, our charcoal cladding was used to form a beautiful border around the perimeter of a swimming pool space.

 Compare Our Ranges